DETAILED ACTION

 Thus, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified the product of Walvekar to include a tapered segment with the tapered diameters.
 The tapered segment creates a more secure connection between the proximal and distal segments or other connections (paragraph 0022 “A lower tapered section 62 also contacts and interfaces with the inner surface of the connector body to retain the cannula in place within the connector”).

-However, Tupper teaches an integrated filter positioned in the proximal segment (Fig. 2; paragraph 0019 “The HME element 23 could include a filter, such as in the enlarged machine end portion 34”).
+However, Tupper teaches an analogous tracheal tube assembly with (Fig. 2) an integrated filter (Fig. 2; paragraph 0019 “The HME element 23 could include a filter, such as in the enlarged machine end portion 34”).

-Thus, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified the product of Walvekar to include an integrated filter positioned in the proximal segment, distal segment, or the tapered segment.
-The filter positioned in the proximal segment allows for immediate contact and filtration of the inspired air (paragraph 0020 “When the patient inhales air is drawn in through the HME element 23, through the HME device 2 and connector 13 and into the bore of the tracheostomy tube 1”).
+Thus, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified the product of Walvekar to include an integrated filter.
+The filter allows for improved quality of the inspired air before reaching a user (paragraph 0020 “When the patient inhales air is drawn in through the HME element 23, through the HME device 2 and connector 13 and into the bore of the tracheostomy tube 1”).

 Regarding claim 17, modified Walvekar teaches the assembly of claim 16.

-Modified Walvekar is silent wherein the integrated helical filter is positioned in the tapered segment.
+Modified Walvekar does not specifically teach wherein the integrated helical filter is positioned in the tapered segment.

 Claim 18 is rejected under 35 U.S.C.
 103 as being unpatentable over Walvekar (WO 2021236941 A1) in view of Stephenson (US 20120247477 A1), Tupper (US 20240216637 A1), and Kilbride (WO 2017027754 A1) as applied to claim 16 and in further view of Weaver (US 20160220777 A1).